-A picture may be worth a thousand words, but the perfect picture book is priceless.
-Here are three reasons why we love wordless stories, and how they can help young learners read:
+A picture may be worth a thousand words, but a great picture book is priceless.
+Here are three reasons why picture books with few or no words should be a part of your home library, and how they can help young learners read!

 They help visual thinkers play to their strengths